Russia in the Council of Europe: Suspensions and expulsion

 Russia was suspended from voting rights in PACE from 2000 to 2001 because of the Second Chechen War.
 After the Russian annexation of Crimea and Russian invasion of the Donbas region of Ukraine, PACE condemned Russia's war of aggression and demanded its withdrawal in a nonbinding resolution.
 The assembly also suspended some of Russia's voting privileges.
 To avoid the potential of exclusion, Russia's delegation did not attend in 2016, 2017, or 2018; Russia also withheld its membership dues.
 In 2019, the suspension was dropped.
 Many human rights activists in Russia argued against Russia's expulsion in order to preserve the right of Russians to petition the ECtHR in response to government abuses.
-The Secretary General of the Council of Europe told the Financial Times that a Russian expulsion "will be a negative development for Europe, because we will have a Europe without Russia.
+The Secretary General of the Council of Europe Thorbjørn Jagland told the Financial Times that a Russian expulsion "will be a negative development for Europe, because we will have a Europe without Russia.
 It would be a big step back for Europe".

 On 25 February 2022, a day after Russia invaded Ukraine, 42 of 47 member states voted to immediately suspend Russia's voting privileges in both PACE and the Committee of Ministers.
 The only country besides Russia to vote against was Armenia; Serbia and Azerbaijan did not attend and Turkey abstained.
 According to human rights scholar Kanstantsin Dzehtsiarou, the large-scale invasion of one Council of Europe state by another was unprecedented and the vote against Russia was a sign that almost all member states no longer want Russia in the Council of Europe.
 The only other member state to leave the institution was Greece, in 1969, as a result of the Greek case (Greece later rejoined after a democratic transition).
 On 15 March, hours before a vote on its expulsion, Russia filed a notice of voluntary withdrawal from the Council of Europe; its membership was due to terminate on 31 December 2022.
 However, as the procedure was already under way, the note had no legal effect, and on 16 March, the Committee of Ministers decided to expel Russia with immediate effect.

-After Russia's expulsion, former President (2008–2012) and Prime Minister (2012–2020) Dmitry Medvedev endorsed restoring the death penalty in Russia.
+After Russia's expulsion, former President and Prime Minister Dmitry Medvedev endorsed restoring the death penalty in Russia.